DiogoRibeiro7/entropy_news/README.md

 ```bash
 entropy-news-eval --data other.txt --batch-size 4 --output-csv metrics.csv
 ```
+- For legacy checkpoints saved with ``torch.save(model)``, re-run with ``--allow-unsafe-load`` after verifying the file is trusted; this flag restores the older pickle-based loading path.
+As we migrate remaining artifacts to safe formats the fallback will be disabled in a future release, so plan to refresh any custom checkpoints accordingly.
 ### 4. Reuse Vocabulary
 You can save the built vocabulary for later runs and reload it instead of recomputing every time: